Orlando Medication Error Attorney

 You may contact the Law Offices of Michael Barszcz, M.D., J.D., in Winter Park, Florida, if you have been injured due to a medication error.
 To learn more about medication errors or other examples of medical malpractice, please contact our firm today for a free consultation.

-Failure to diagnose and treat high blood pressure leads to stroke.
+Failure to diagnose and treat colon perforation after abdominal surgery leads to death.